Closed-Form Interpretation of Neural Network Latent Spaces with Symbolic Gradients: Introduction

-Concepts encoded in neurons in hidden layers are in general not stored in a human-readable form, but they get distorted and transformed in a highly non-linear fashion.
-Hence, the interpretation method is based on constructing an equivalence class around a certain neuron that contains all functions encoding the same concept as the target neuron.
-In practice, we interpret the neuron by searching a closed-form representative function contained in this equivalence class.
+Our proposed solution is based on the idea of retrieving information encoded inside a desired neuron instead of replicating the neuron's output symbolically.
+The interpretation method is based on constructing an equivalence class around this neuron, which contains all functions encoding the same concept as the target neuron.
+In practice, we interpret the neuron by searching for a closed-form representative function contained in this equivalence class.

+This article is structured in the following manner: After reviewing related work, we explain the mathematical basis underpinning the interpretation procedure centered around the equivalance class of all functions containing the same information as a target neuron.
+Further, we design an algorithm to find the simplest symbolic representative of this equivalence class.
+We demonstrate the power of our framework by rediscovering the explicit formulas of matrix invariants and conserved quantities from the latent spaces of Siamese networks.